The signature of the Ricci curvature of left invariant Riemannian metrics on 4-dimensional Lie groups: The main results

 2) If $\mathfrak{g}$ is isomorphic to $A_{3,6}\oplus A_{1}$, then $S=0$ or $S<0$;

 3) If $\mathfrak{g}$ is isomorphic to $A_{3,9}\oplus A_{1}=su(2)\oplus \mathbb{R}$, then $S$ may have any sign;

 4) For all other Lie algebras $\mathfrak{g}$ the inequality $S<0$ holds. \end{cor}

-\begin{theorem}[\cite{KremNik1}] Let $\mathfrak{g}$ be a non-unimodular $4$-dimensional Lie algebra from Table 2, $s$ a signature from Table 1.
+\begin{theorem}[\cite{KremNik1}] Let $\mathfrak{g}$ be a non-unimodular $4$-dimensional Lie algebra from Table~2, $s$ be an arbitrary signature from Table 1.
 Then $s$ can be realized as the signature of the Ricci operator for some inner product on $\mathfrak{g}$ if and only if there is the sign ``+'' in the entry of Table 4, corresponding to the Lie algebra $\mathfrak{g}$ and the signature $s$. \end{theorem}

+\begin{remark} In Table 4, the lines, corresponded to the Lie algebras $A_{4,9}^{\beta}$, $\beta\in(-1,1]$, are corrected, because some results on these Lie algebras in \cite{KremNik1} are wrong (see the next section for details). \end{remark}

 \begin{cor}[\cite{KremNik1}] The Ricci operator of any left-invariant Riemannian metric on every $4$-dimensional non-unimodular Lie group has at least two negative eigenvalues.
 For every signature from the list $(-,-,-,-)$, $(-,-,-,0)$, $(-,-,-,+)$, $(-,-,0,0)$, $(-,-,0,+)$ and $(-,-,+,+)$, there are a $4$-dimensional non-unimodular Lie group $G$ and a left-invariant Riemannian metric $\rho$ on $G$ such that the signature of the Ricci operator of $(G,\rho)$ coincides with the chosen one. \end{cor}